Exploring Existential Humanistic Therapy: Finding Meaning in Existence

 History of Existential Humanistic Theory and Therapy

 We often attribute early existential humanistic theory to Rollo May, James Bugental, and Kirk J. Schneider.
-The existential humanistic vein of psychotherapy began to develop during mid twentieth century stemming from the work of Viktor Frankly (logotherapy), Carl Rodgers (person centered therapy), and Abraham Maslow (self-actualization).
+The existential humanistic vein of psychotherapy began to develop during mid twentieth century stemming from the work of Viktor Frankl (logotherapy), Carl Rogers (person centered therapy), and Abraham Maslow (self-actualization).

 In 1964, James Bugental outlines the five basic principles of humanistic psychology: